-Today I’m back after wrestling weeds out of my yard and finishing getting my garden planted #therehastobeaneasierway.
-For added interest my guys, all three of them, added some extra spice in the form of an ER visit for profuse nosebleeds (son), a vet visit for a broken tooth (Rascal) and a doctor’s visit for poison ivy (spouse).
-To keep the momentum going my son shoved a big metal car down the toilet.
+It’s been a rough week at our house.
+Much of it was spent wrestling weeds out of the yard and finishing getting the garden planted.
+For added interest my guys, all three of them, added some extra spice in the form of an ER visit for profuse nosebleeds (son), a vet visit for a broken tooth (dog) and a doctor’s visit for poison ivy (spouse).
+To keep the momentum going above mentioned offspring shoved a big metal car down the toilet.
 Thankfully Mr WittyGritty was able to retrieve it and the bowl lives to see another day.

 Living the dream my friends, living the dream.

-Life’s little curve balls and “brush fires” cannot always be avoided, but there are quite a few tricks than can keep it running smoother.
-In the spirit of keeping it simple and common sense, I focused on things that are not only easy to implement, but also easy to keep up.
+Life’s little curve balls and “brush fires” cannot always be avoided, but are you actually making some things harder than they need to be?
+In the spirit of keeping it simple and common sense, today’s post focuses on things that are not only easy to implement, but also easy to keep up.
 And did I mention they are free or cost mere pennies?
 All of these tips are little time and sanity savers that will definitely free up some valuable time for say, unplugging a toilet.
 I kid.
 Hopefully you are able to use your saved time in a much more fun way!

 1. Ditch the top sheets